 Be detailed, even in the finest detail.

-- His deep needs (need for recognition, money, etc.).
+- Their deep needs (need for recognition, money, etc.).

-- The media on which your avatar is (social networks, offline…).
+- The social media site on which your avatar is (social networks, offline…).

 - The queries this person is searching on Google.